WILLIAM SMITH HONOR SOCIETIES

 Mentorship and campus engagement are important aspects of the Laurel Honor Society Experience.
 During the fall and spring semesters, first-year and new transfer students are connected individually, upon request, with current Laurel Society Members.
 The Laurel Connections meetings offer new students an opportunity to learn about a range of academic experiences from research to fellowships, student clubs, to College organizations and involvement.
 Additionally, Laurel mentors offer peer support to new students as they navigate the academic and social experience on campus.
 To learn more about the program, email email@example.com.

 Tayla (Tay) Rossi

 Members for both honor societies are selected based on their scholarship, leadership, character and service.

-Typically, they are women who have made a strong commitment to William Smith College and have helped to create a sense of community among the women of the community.
+Typically, they are students who have made a strong commitment to William Smith College and have helped to create a sense of community on campus.

 For more information about the societies and/or the application process, please contact the William Smith Dean’s Office at (315) 781-3467 or at firstname.lastname@example.org

 The Helen Heath Scholar is a notation on all William Smith College first year students' transcripts who earn a semester GPA between 3.0 and 3.49.
 It is a long-standing honor in recognition of a former dean of William Smith, Helen Bateman Heath, who was the seventh dean of William Smith College, served the College from 1944 to 1967.

 The Dean's List is a notation on the all William Smith College students' transcripts who earns a semester GPA of 3.5 or higher.